 10. Lime is widely used for:

 a) Waste water treatment

 d) As an aggregate

-Explanation: Hydrated Lime is highly efficient pH increasing agent.
-It is used as primary coagulant for waste water treatment and contribute to clarity of water.
+Explanation: Hydrated Lime is a highly efficient pH increasing agent.
+It is used as a primary coagulant for waste water treatment and contributes to the clarity of the water.

 Sanfoundry Global Education & Learning Series – Basic Civil Engineering.

 To practice all areas of Basic Civil Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.